For information on how DMU's response to COVID-19 may affect your studies, please visit our dedicated advice page.

 We do not aim to solve your problems for you; our aim is to help you find and activate your own resources to resolve your difficulties.

 Counselling may enable you to make some changes in your life.
 It can also help you to come to terms with what you can't, or don't want to change.
+The majority of students attending counselling say that it has helped them get back on track with their studies.
+Many students also say that it has been an important factor in helping them to stay on their course.

 If you have any access needs please let us know when you apply.
 When you cannot attend an appointment please cancel and give us at least 24 hours’ notice.
 We can then offer an appointment to another student who needs it.
 If you miss an appointment you need to contact the service within 48 hours.
 If you don’t we will assume that you no longer require counselling.
 However you can request counselling again in the future.
 Once your counselling has ended we will ask you to complete an evaluation survey.
 Your feedback is important to us.